 - Order on Rehearing: "The CCN holder provides, or has provided, water service to three separate parcels within the petitioners' tract of land, but none of those parcels lies within the tract of land."
-19 - Second Order on Rehearing: "The CCN holder provides, or has provided, water service to the petitioners' property, but not within the tract of land."
+21 - Second Order on Rehearing: "The CCN holder provides, or has provided, water service to the petitioners' property, but not within the tract of land."
+22

-The Second Order on Rehearing did not engage with the arguments or points of error the District raised in its Second Motion for Rehearing.
+The Second Order on Rehearing did not address the arguments or points of error the District raised in its Second Motion for Rehearing.
 Nevertheless, the Second Order on Rehearing "modifie[d], correct[ed], or reform[ed]" the Order beyond a "typographical, grammatical, or other clerical change."
-Accordingly, the District must file a Third Motion for Rehearing to exhaust its administrative remedies in this proceeding.
+Accordingly, the District timely filed a Third Motion for Rehearing to exhaust its administrative remedies in this proceeding on March 25, 2022.
+24 No other party filed a response to the District's Third Motion for Rehearing, and the Commission provided notice that the Third Motion for Rehearing would not be added to an open meeting agenda.
+25